Oracle Application Framework(OAF) Tutorial

 Oracle Application Framework (OA Framework) is the Oracle Applications development and deployment platform for HTML-based business applications.

-Initially Web Application was very simple ( developed in 1990s )
+Initially, Web Application was very simple ( developed in the 1990s )

 Application Tier Contains a Web Server, which maintains the components such as Servlet, JSP

-Component : Component is piece of code, which implements well defined interface.
+The component is a piece of code, which implements the well-defined interface.

-- An Application consists many no.of components working together.
+An Application consists of many no.of components working together.

-Component handles complete task, such as Business Logic, Database Transactions Logic and Presentation Logic.
+The component handles the complete task, such as Business Logic, Database Transactions Logic and Presentation Logic.